yu-fung-hang/interview-QnA/Past Experience/Resume/README.md

 2. Largely protected the platform from money laundering by verifying customer's identity (KYC) with Trulioo
 3. Enabled credit card payments by incorporating Authorize.Net (a payment gateway that is able to connect to Chase Payment Solutions) into the system
 4. Developed services to send push notifications into clients' phones using OneSignal
-5. Applied design pattern (factory method) to process cards from different providers (e.g. Esso, InComm, Oxford etc.)
+5. Applied design pattern (factory method) to process cards from different providers (e.g. Esso, InComm, Oxford etc.), including getting new cards, getting balance

 ### Yonyou

+* Java, Spring Boot, REST API, MyBatis, Oracle, Git, Maven, Tomcat

+1. Developed ERP systems for several companies, fixed issues reported by clients
+2. Collaborated with product manager to analyze and design new features
+3. Undertook the DevOps work by deploying the project into Tomcat

 ### Research Assistant